madfish-solutions/quipuswap-core-v2/test/test.md

    - ✅ should make a new bid for TEZ tokens auction;
    - ✅ should make a new bid for FA1.2 tokens auction;
    - ✅ should make a new bid for FA2 tokens auction;
-   - ❌ should charge a bid fee from a previous bidder and refund QUIPU tokens without bid fee to him;
+   - ✅ should charge a bid fee from a previous bidder and refund QUIPU tokens without bid fee to him;
-   - ❌ should charge a new bid from a new bidder.
+   - ✅ should charge a new bid from a new bidder.

 4. `claim`:

-   - ❌
+   - ✅ should fail if auction not found;
+   - ✅ should fail if auction is not finished;
+   - ✅ should burn current bid, transfer claimed tokens to user and change auction status to `finished`;
+   - ✅ should fail if auction status is `finished`.

 5. `set_admin`: